adityadhanraj14/PROJECT-Wearable-Navigation-Aid-for-Visually-Impaired-Individuals-Using-LiDAR-and-Raspberry-Pi-Zero/README.md

 of object detection, distance measurement, and interactive voice command capabilities ensures enhanced safety and independence for users.
 With its privacy-focused design and multi-language support, the device stands out as a versatile tool for navigating complex environments.

+## Future Improvements

+As we continue to enhance our navigation device for the blind, here are some planned improvements and features:

+- **Compact Design**: Exploring smaller form factors, possibly leveraging bone-conduction earphones for integrated audio feedback.

+- **Cloud Integration**: Offloading computational tasks to the cloud to reduce device size and improve real-time processing capabilities.

+- **Facial Recognition**: Incorporating facial recognition technology to enhance personalization and security features.

+- **Reduced Latency**: Optimizing system responsiveness to reduce latency in object detection and navigation assistance.

+- **Enhanced User Interface**: Developing a more intuitive user interface for seamless interaction and accessibility.

+- **Battery Efficiency**: Improving power management and exploring energy-efficient components for extended usage times.

+These enhancements aim to further elevate the device's functionality, usability, and accessibility for users.